Concordium/concordium-java-sdk/README.md

 # Build and usage
 To build the native library and put it into the correct folders all one has to do the following:

-1. Clone this repositry and remember to update submodules, for example when cloning via
+1. Clone this repository and remember to update git submodules, for example when cloning via
 ```bash
 git clone https://github.com/Concordium/concordium-java-sdk.git --recurse-submodules
 ```